niko898/magento2_blog_module/README.md

 # magento2_blog_module
-This is Magento 2 Simple Blog Module!
+This is Magento 2 Simple Blog Module!!